Shawan Jabarin: 2011 Denmark, New York, and Brussels trip

+2012 Geneva trip

-The Electronic Intifada reported in February 2012 that Jabarin would be allowed to travel to Geneva to meet Frank La Rue, the UN Special Rapporteur on Freedom of Expression.
+The Electronic Intifada reported in February 2012 that Jabarin would be allowed to travel to Geneva to meet Frank La Rue, the United Nation's Special Rapporteur on Freedom of Expression.
 The travel ban, however, would remain in place.

 In a letter thanking Amnesty International members for their campaigning on his behalf, Shawan Jabarin wrote: “[As] I prepare myself to depart to Geneva, I have many conflicting thoughts and emotions running through my mind.
 I am happy because I, albeit temporarily, have regained my freedom to travel.
-However, I am dismayed because of the thought that many others continue to have their liberties crushed.”
+However, I am dismayed because of the thought that many others continue to have their liberties crushed."

 In March 2012, Jabarin was permitted to travel to Geneva to meet Frank La Rue, the UN special rapporteur on freedom of expression.
-In a March 2012 interview in Geneva with Adri Nieuwhof of the Electronic Intifada, Jabarin said that being in that city “reactivates me, strengthens the belief of the [Palestinian] people and the right to defend that strongly.
+In a March 2012 interview in Geneva with Adri Nieuwhof of the Electronic Intifada, Jabarin said that being in that city "reactivates me, strengthens the belief of the [Palestinian] people and the right to defend that strongly.
 I am in the struggle for people’s rights.
-It [this visit] is a push for me to do more and more.”
+It [this visit] is a push for me to do more and more."

 HRW and Amnesty International issued a statement on March 2, 2012, calling for Israel, which had allowed Jabarin to travel to Geneva, to revoke the travel ban entirely.
 They said that “if the authorities deem that there is no security risk in Jabarin travelling to meet with Special Rapporteur Frank La Rue today, it is hard to understand why the travel ban should remain in place at all, especially in the absence of any public evidence justifying it.”